BenCoppola/GettingAndCleaningData/README.md

 - 'code book.md': A description of the processing steps to create the tidy data set in final_result.txt'
 - 'run_analysis.R': The R code that does the processing outlined by codebook.md

+The tidy data is based on the following raw data files:
+- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features.txt': List of all features.
+- 'activity_labels.txt': Links the class labels with their activity name.
+- 'train/X_train.txt': Training set.
+- 'train/y_train.txt': Training labels.
+- 'test/X_test.txt': Test set.
+- 'test/y_test.txt': Test labels.
+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

 For more information about the original dataset, contact: activityrecognition@smartlab.ws